-Peirce Mill in Pierce Park, Washington, D.C.
+Peirce Mill in Rock Creek Park, Washington, D.C.
 The building is listed on the National Register of Historic Places

-Please Note: This tour is not live streamed on Zoom.
-It will be conducted in-person, masks are required, and the hike is limited to 20 participants.
+Please Note: This tour is conducted in person and the hike is limited to 20 registrants.
+Masks are optional for vaccinated participants and recommended for others.
 Read the COVID requirements prior to registration.

 The walk begins near Peirce Mill, the historic and recently restored grist mill that celebrates the region’s agrarian past.
 Participants view the adjacent fish ladder that opened the spawning route for migrating shad and herring, dubbed the “herring highway.”

 - The tour meets next to the parking lot across from Peirce Mill, 2401 Tilden St NW, Washington, DC; parking is available in the lot and on nearby side streets; restrooms may be open.

 - Bring water, a snack, and comfortable, sturdy shoes.